Stoney Creek High School: Music program

 Stoney Creek's Marching Band has held numerous performances at the Joe Louis Arena.
 The combined instrumental programs were also invited to perform at Walt Disney World in 2015.

-Stoney Creek also has a State Class indoor drumline in the Michigan Color Guard Circuit.
+Stoney Creek has two winter guard teams competing in the Michigan Color Guard Circuit.
 The school also hosts regional competitions through MCGC.

 Theatre program

 The Stoney Creek Theatre Company produces three shows throughout the school year.
-The Fall Play (September-November), the Winter One Act (December-February), and the Spring Musical (February-May).
-Currently, the SCHS Theatre Program is under the direction of Maggie Hay and Steven Book.
+The Fall Play (September–November), the Winter One Act (December–February), and the Spring Musical (February–May).
+Currently, the SCHS Theatre Program is under the direction of Kayvon Kashani-Gharavi.